Renters' Rights Act -

 Students who live in university halls will not be affected by the changes to notices, or the new rolling contracts.
 That is because students living in halls have licence agreements.
 The new rules will only affect tenants with 'assured shorthold tenancies'.

-The Government has said it will change the law for private halls or 'PBSAs'.
-Accommodation offered to students in private student halls will be exempt from the new tenancy rules if the companies managing these sites agree to join an approved code of practice.
+The Renters’ Rights Act will change the law that applies to private halls or 'PBSAs'.
+Accommodation offered to students in private student halls will be exempt from the new tenancy rules if the companies managing these sites join an approved code of practice.
 We expect that most private landlords will not be eligible to for this exemption.

 Other changes

-The Renters’ Rights Bill is making several other changes to the law governing residential tenancies.
+The Renters’ Rights Act will make several other changes to the law governing residential tenancies.
 Most of these changes will only affect students who rent from a private landlord and who have an ‘assured tenancy’.
-We do not yet know when these changes will take effect.
+Some of these changes will take effect later.

-• Rent in advance.
+- Ban on rent in advance.
 Landlords will be banned from demanding large payments of rent up front at the start of a tenancy.
 This might cause some concern to landlords renting to international students – but landlords will still be allowed to ask for a guarantor.
 Some international students will use a UK-based guarantor scheme.
+Students can still pay rent in advance voluntarily once the tenancy starts but cannot be required to do so by their landlord.

-• Prohibiting rental discrimination.
-There will be tougher laws to prevent discrimination when landlords are choosing a tenant.
+- Prohibiting rental discrimination.
+There will be tougher laws when landlords choose tenants to prevent discrimination against tenants with children and tenants receiving benefits.

-• Renting with pets.
-Landlords will need to give a good reason if they say no to pets.
+- Renting with pets.
+Landlords will need to give a good reason if they say no to pets and follow a set procedure for dealing with tenants’ requests for pets.

-• Decent Homes Standard.
+- Decent Homes Standard.
 There will be a new minimum standard for safety and comfort in rented properties.
 Landlords will face fines if they breach this.
+There is no confirmed implementation timeline at the moment.
+The government has proposed a long-term deadline of either 2035 or 2037 with the expectation that landlords should start works to meet the new standard earlier.

-• Awaab’s Law.
-This is named after a boy died from illness caused by damp and mould in his home.
-Landlords will be required to start repairs according to a specified timetable.
+- Awaab’s Law.
+This is named after a boy who died from illness caused by damp and mould in his home.
+Landlords will be required to start repairs according a specified timetable.
+Implementation timescales have not yet been confirmed for this.